 - The cost relates directly to an existing contract or a specific anticipated contract (such as an anticipated contract renewal).
-These costs may be direct labor and material cost, cost allocated directly to the contract, cost explicitly charged to the customer, and cost of obtaining the contract.

 - General and administrative costs not explicitly chargeable to the customer.

 - Costs of wasted resources such as labor and material to fulfill a contract that are not reflected in the contract price.

 - Costs that relate to past performance in the contracts (i.e., costs related to a satisfied or partially satisfied contract).